-- 1. The business is organized and conducted in good faith for the purpose of making a profit and is characterized by activities that are accepted business practices.
-In short, the taxpayer is trying to make a real profit and has enough evidence in his/her favor to convince IRS or the court. - 2.
-The enterprise shows a profit in any three years out of five consecutive tax years (two out of seven years for raising, breeding, racing or caring for horses).
-If a taxpayer meets this criteria, it is presumed that he/she is operating a business and no other proof is needed.
-New businesses may delay the use of the presumption by filing Form 5213.
+The business is organized and conducted in good faith for the purpose of making a profit and is characterized by activities that are accepted business practices.
+In short, the taxpayer is trying to make a real profit and has enough evidence in his/her favor to convince IRS or the court.